antoniocampello/graveyard-crud/README.md

 - Turn **on** your **apache server with mysql**;
 - Copy this project to **htdocs**;
-- Execute queries from **backend/database/graveyard.sql** and be happy!
+- Execute queries from **backend/database/graveyard.sql into phpmyadmin** and be happy!

 ## Todo List 📌